 The Electrical Sub Station at the end of Bay Road severely constrains the trail and there is congestion when pedestrians cross using at the traffic lights.
 The substation door opens across the shared trail and presents a significant risk to cyclists and staff accessing the substation.
 It is proposed to investigate relocation and removal of the existing sub station (H) Refer photo 2 and Sandringham Gardens Detail Plan.
+This investigation was a recommendation of the Bay Trail Safety Audit work.

 Timber boardwalk and retaining wall section south of Red Bluff Street section is only 2.5m wide and is used by both cyclists and as part of the Coast Walking Path as there is no alternative access.
 When replacement is required investigate options to widen the path to meet current standards while minimising impacts on vegetation.
-(M) Refer Photo 22.
+(M) Refer Photo 21.